Deltares/hydromt/docs/user_guide/data_overview.rst

     data sources with the same names, the sources from the last catalog in the list are used.
     If the ``--dd (--deltares-data)`` flag is used the deltares_data catalog is read first.

 The CLI also provides two other utility subcommands: `export` and `check`.
-THe export function can be used to export a subset of the data avaialble in your data catalogs for e.g. collaboration.
-This sub command supports providing a region (bounding box or path to geom only), data catalogs, data catalgo entry names, and time ranges for example:
+The export function can be used to export a subset of the data available in your data catalogs for e.g. collaboration.
+This sub command supports providing a region (bounding box or path to geom only), data catalogs, data source names, and time ranges for example:

 .. code-block:: console